Read and report vaccine reactions, harassment and failures.

 “The great decline in mortality, the early date at which it was manifested, and the widespread area over which it has been experienced, all go to indicate that it is attributable largely to causes other than specific treatment and immunization.
 The remarkable reduction in morbidity and mortality since 1927, if viewed as a separate phenomenon, might be attributed in part at least to artificial immunization.
 That this has been a major factor, however, would seem to be quite improbable, as the recent acceleration of the decline has likewise been experienced over a wide area and, even in many cities in which immunization has been most extensively practised, the reduction has been far greater than can be satisfactorily explained by the numbers of persons immunized.
 Viewing all the available facts, the conclusion seems inevitable that other factors have played a major role.”

 In the mid 1940’s, the diphtheria toxoid was combined with tetanus toxoid to create the tetanus- diphtheria (Td) toxoid vaccine and additionally combined with whole cell pertussis to create the diphtheria-tetanus-pertussis vaccine (DTP).
 The newly created DTP combination vaccine was then absorbed onto aluminum salts when researchers discovered aluminum’s ability to enhance blood immune responses to both diphtheria and tetanus.
-Numerous companies held licenses for tetanus toxoid vaccines in the mid 1940’s, however, product licensing was not indicative of product endorsement.
-Safety, purity, and potency (if tests were available to determine potency) were tested as part of licensing approval, however, product efficacy was not, and not required for product licensing.
-Companies that held tetanus toxoid vaccine licenses in 1945 included Parke Davis and Co., Sharp and Dohme, Cutter Laboratories, Lederle Laboratories and more.
+Numerous companies held licenses for tetanus toxoid vaccines in the mid 1940s; however, product licensing was not indicative of product endorsement.
+Safety, purity, and potency (if tests were available to determine potency) were tested as part of licensing approval; however, product efficacy was not required for product licensing.
+Companies that held tetanus toxoid vaccine licenses in 1945 included Parke Davis and Co., Sharp and Dohme, Cutter Laboratories, Lederle Laboratories, and more.

-A diphtheria toxoid improperly manufactured by a Japanese pharmaceutical company in 1948 resulted in the toxoid reversing to toxin.
+A diphtheria toxoid improperly manufactured by a Japanese pharmaceutical company in 1948 resulted in the toxoid reversing into a toxin.
 Many children were harmed and killed because of this error.
 This disaster prompted vaccine manufacturers to put procedures into place to prevent a reoccurrence of this event.

 In September of 1984, ACIP published its first adult vaccination guidelines.
 In this publication, adults not previously vaccinated with diphtheria toxoid vaccine were recommended to receive two doses of Td vaccine at least four weeks apart, followed by a booster dose one year later and routine booster doses every 10 years.
 In the case of wound management, Td vaccine was recommended if a person had not received a Td vaccine within five years.
 Persons previously vaccinated with the DTP primary series were recommended to receive the first booster dose of Td vaccine between the age of 14 and 16.